Coding0tter/GIT-Mochi/README.md

 ## Features

-- **Kanban Columns**: Sort tasks by state and track progress visually.
+- **Kanban**: Sort tasks by state and track progress visually.
-- **GitLab Integration**: Sync tasks, issues, and merge requests directly.
+- **GitLab Integration**: Sync tasks, issues, merge requests, comments and more.
 - **Keyboard-Driven**: Navigate, move tasks, and open details without a mouse.
-- **GitLab Issue Linking**: Jump to specific issues or merge requests in GitLab.
 - **Pipeline Status at a Glance**: Keep up with CI/CD progress easily.

 ## Prerequisites